 As you already have noticed I am crazy for shoes.
-When I see a pair I like and do not have a similar pair and can afford it I hardly can resist to buy it. 🙁 How did my being crazy for statement shoes start out?
+When I see a pair I like and do not have a similar pair and can afford it, I hardly can resist to buy it. 🙁 And I can easily find 101 reasons why to wear heels.
+How did my being crazy for statement shoes start out?
 It started when I was a teenager.
 My mom gave my sister and me 20DM (about $40-50 in market value back then) at the end of summer to buy shoes for the upcoming fall/winter season.
 For that money you could not buy high quality leather shoes and that was what I wanted.It is ok to love your shoes. #shoelove Click To Tweet

-Buy the highest quality you can afford
+Go for the highest quality you can afford

 At the end of summer, there was always the end of summer sale.
-Thus, I always was on search for the highest quality leather shoes on sale that would fit my budget limit (20DM).
-Typically at the end of summer these shoes where shoes in crazy colors, or details that made a statement.
+Thus, I always was on search for the highest quality leather shoes on sale that would fit my budget limit (20 DM).
+Typically at the end of summer these shoes were shoes in crazy colors, or details that made a statement.
 Thus, my shoes always made a big entrance.When you are on a budget, shop the sales for classic items in the highest quality you can afford. #budgettip #fashiononabudget Click To Tweet

 Buy off season

 Of course in the end of summer sale, I only would get summer shoes, I wore them as long into fall as possible and then switched to my last seasons fall/winter shoes when it became too cold for wearing sandals.
-Of course, these fall/winter shoes were bought in the end of winter sale in late March when I was supposed to buy spring/summer shoes.Buy off season for lower prices. #shoppingtip Click To Tweet
+Of course, this footwear was bought in the end of winter sale in late March when I was supposed to buy spring/summer shoes.Buy off season for lower prices. #shoppingtip Click To Tweet

 Plan shoe additions to your wardrobe ahead of the season